rubenwardy/minetest_modding_book/_en/basics/lua.md

 dofile(minetest.get_modpath("modname") .. "/script.lua")
 ```

-"local" variables declared outside of any functions in a script file will be local to that script.
+"local" variables declared outside any functions in a script file will be local to that script.
 A script can return a value, which is useful for sharing private locals:

 ```lua